-That said, there is no inventory system and no resources to manage, and the enemy encounters that function pretty much like in Amnesia, and Penumbra is the only thing that keeps SOMA from playing like your regular walking sim.
+That being stated, there is no stock system and no assets to manage, and the adversary encounters that operate pretty much like in Amnesia, and Penumbra is the sole element that keeps SOMA from playing like your typical walking sim.

-However, with its oppressive underwater atmosphere, memorable environment design, and well-executed plot, SOMA explores some interesting themes and poses questions that are bound to stick with you long after the credits roll.
+However, with its suffocating underwater ambiance, memorable environment design, and well-executed plot, SOMA explores some fascinating themes and poses questions that are bound to stick with you long after the credits roll.

 Ultimately, while hiding and running away from monsters are the only survival elements in the game, we still feel that it deserves a spot on this list as it is one of the few games that manage to use story themes to amplify dread in such an effective manner.